 - Recruitment expenses

-Training also makes a company more attractive to potential new recruits who seek to improve their skills and the opportunities associated with those new skills.
+The benefits of training and development also extend to recruiting strategies.
+Training programs make a company more attractive to potential new recruits who seek to improve their skills and the opportunities associated with those new skills.

 The lack of a training strategy to a potential top candidate suggests that the company will fail to meet his or her own aspirations, leading to a lack of ambitious candidates.